Enjoying the open grass land.

 Constipation - mild laxatives.
 Remember you’ll be on a low-fibre diet!

-Headache or other mild aches and pains - paracetamol or disprin
+Headache or other mild aches and pains - paracetamol or Disprin

 Coughs and colds - nasal decongestant, throat lozenges